cecad-imaging/FIJI_Basics_Course/exercises/exercises.md

 gets!

 1. Open the image hela-cells.tif.
 Check the import ROIs option in the Bioformats options window or open the ROI Manager and load the previously generated ROI data.
-Do you have problems ir restoring the Cytoplams ROI from OMERO?
+Do you have problems restoring the Cytoplams ROI from OMERO?
 This is due to incompabilities in FIJI's and OMERO's ROI model.
-You can either recreate the cytoplasm ROI by an XOR operation on the nucleus and the cytoplasm rois or open the Rois from the zip-file you saved to disk.
+You can either recreate the cytoplasm ROI by an XOR operation on the nucleus and the cytoplasm ROIs or open the Rois from the zip-file you saved to disk.

 2. Measure the area and average intensity of the whole cell, the nucleus and the cytoplasm in the green channel and compare the